August 6th, 2014

 Here is the latest installment of Lola, from its creator Todd Clark.

-Want to crochet the 4th of July items seen in this week’s Lola comic?
-Get the free patterns here and below.
+Want to knit the Chic Cabled Bag seen in this week’s Lola comic?
+Get the free pattern here and below.